busy-web/cli/README.md

-      -p, --path <path> path/to/folder where file config changes are. ( default: Current Working Directory ) -f, --file <name> filename to replace config settings for. ( default: index.html ) -r, --require throw error if config or ENV settings do not exist. ( default: false )
+      -p, --path <path> path/to/folder where file config changes are. ( default: Current Working Directory ) -f, --file <name> filename to replace config settings for. ( default: index.html ) -r, --require throw error if config or ENV settings do not exist. ( default: false ) -an, --allow-null allow null values to be set from ENV to APP config

 ##### release &lsaquo;type&rsaquo;
     tag a new version to be released with a git tag.
 ARGS type: [ patch | docker | canary | alpha | beta | prod ]